tldr-pages/tldr/pages/linux/megadl.md

 # megadl

-> Downloads files from mega.nz
+> Downloads files from mega.nz.
-> Part of the megatools suite
+> Part of the megatools suite.
 > More information: https://megatools.megous.com/

 - Download files from a mega.nz link into the current directory: